ryanoh671/Blackjack/README.md

 # Next Steps

-- CSS Animation
+- More CSS Animation
+- More audio when win or lose / add background music with toggle button
-- Mobile friendly
+- More mobile friendly